Zakariasisu5/Zakariasisu5/README.md

-# 👨‍💻 Zakaria Sisu - Senior Frontend software Developer
+# 👨‍💻 Zakaria Sisu - Software Developer

 Welcome to my GitHub profile!
 I'm Zakaria Sisu, an enthusiastic senior developer passionate about creating impactful and innovative solutions.
 Whether it's front-end magic with React or back-end wizardry with Node.js, I love building things that make a difference.